gary-archer/oauth.blog/README.md

 ## Wishlist

-- Navbar needed with links to Main Index / Quick Start / About Me
+- Navbar with links to Main Index / Quick Start / About Me In mobile layouts, the `layout.js` file should render these links last

 - PRISM Toolbar with Copy to Clipboard
+  Feels like I need to implement some tricky code to do this

-- Lightbox effect for images, which may require an update to MDX
+- Lightbox effect for images
+  Yet this may require an update to MDX so could be done later